 December is a much-anticipated month for many nonprofits, replete with the warmth of holiday spirit and a tremendous potential for raising funds.
 With 30% of annual giving occurring in December, a well-constructed holiday fundraising strategy can generate significant revenue to launch your organization into the new year.

-Fortunately, there are plenty of ideas for your nonprofit to implement and optimize during the holiday season.
+Fortunately, there are plenty of ideas for your nonprofit to implement during the holiday season.
 To help your fundraising efforts accelerate quicker than Santa’s reindeer, we’ll walk through some popular Christmas fundraising ideas that will make for an unforgettable and impactful year-end:

 - Virtual Christmas Fundraising Ideas